JanisGeise/sparseSpatialSampling/README.md

 For executing $S^3$, the following things have to be provided:

 1. the simulation data as point cloud
-2. either the main dimensions of the numerical domain or the numerical domain as STL file
+2. either the main dimensions of the numerical domain or the numerical domain as STL file (3D) or coordinates forming an enclosed area (2D)
 3. a metric for each point
 4. geometries within the domain (optional)